18F/uswds-data/pages/visualizations/table.md

 layout: styleguide
 title: Tables
 category: Visualization types
-lead: Sometimes overlooked, well designed tables can be a powerful way to visualize data.
+lead: Sometimes overlooked, well organized tables can be a powerful way to share data.
 ---

 [Illustration]

 ## When to use it
-Tables can be designed to not only share raw data, but to tell a story about it.
-Organized in rows and columns, tables can be organized to compare real values between different variables.

-Tables are generally suitable only for data: two or more “objects” (rows) that share two or more “values” (columns).
-In tables, column widths are the same for all rows, which can make them easier to scan visually.
-Tables are easily navigable for sightless users so long as the content is organized in a logical way.
-Here are some other guidelines to consider:

-<<<<<<< HEAD
-Your raw data might look like this:
+Tables present data in the form of two or more “objects,” or rows, that share two or more “values," or columns.
+The rows and columns of tables give direct access to the real values of different variables.
+Tables can tell a story as well as show the raw data.

+Tables are one of the simplest ways to share even very large data sets.
+People using screen readers can access tables as long as their contents are organized logically.
+However, large tables are hard to skim quickly, which is one reason why charts and graphs are so popular.

 =======

 ## The basics
-- Use column labels that clearly identify what the data represent.
-Avoid using internal abbreviations that won't be understandable to your reader, or system-generated labels that aren't intelligible.
+- Labels should clearly describe what columns mean.
+For non-experts, rewrite system-generated labels that use abbreviations or overly technical words.
-- Text values within cells should be left-aligned, and numeric values right-aligned.
+- Left-align text values within cells.
+Right-align numeric values.
-- Use of decimals or symbols within your data should be consistent.
-Truncating data should be avoided.
+- Keep the presentation of decimals or symbols consistent.
-- Sorting of values - for example highest to lowest value - should be clearly indicated in the table.
+- Try not to shorten or cut off data.
+- Make it clear if you are deliberately ordering values, for example from highest to lowest.
+- Choose fonts that make it easy to tell apart numbers at small sizes.

 ## Examples

 ## Things to avoid
-- Where possible, avoid the use of heavy table borders, row shading or other visual elements that don't add value to the interpretation of the data.
+- Heavy table borders, row shading or other visual elements that don't help people interpret the data
-- Fonts should be chosen for legibility and uniformness for representing data - avoid the use of fonts better suited for text, or special fonts.
+- Fonts better suited for headlines or decoration.

-### References
-For more reading on this topic, see  https://pages.18f.gov/content-guide/technical-and-interface-writing/